MikeMcPherson/gps-tutorial/README.md

 ## Prerequisites

-This tutorial assumes the user has gone through and understands the HelloWorld Tutorial
+This tutorial assumes you have gone through and understand the HelloWorld Tutorial
 <https://fprime.jpl.nasa.gov/latest/tutorials-hello-world/docs/hello-world/>
 and the MathComponent Tutorial
 <https://fprime.jpl.nasa.gov/latest/tutorials-math-component/docs/math-component/>.

-This tutorial requires the user to have some basic software skills and to have installed F´.
+This tutorial also requires you to have some basic software skills and to have installed F´.
 The prerequisite skills to understand this tutorial
 are: